 Confidently recommend a course of care

-Although biopsies provide important information, they sample very small areas of the prostate and don’t always convey an accurate assessment of the aggressiveness and the extent of the cancer.
-Prostate biopsy findings often incorrectly represent true prostate pathology; the actual pathology can be more or less aggressive than what is visible in the biopsy sample.5 The Oncotype DX GPS assay is designed to provide precise and predictive information you need to more confidently assess risk and guide treatment decisions for your clinically low- and favorable intermediate-risk prostate cancer patients.
+Although biopsies provide important information, they sample very small areas of the prostate and do not always convey an accurate assessment of the aggressiveness and the extent of the cancer.
+Prostate biopsy findings often incorrectly represent true prostate pathology; the actual pathology can be more or less aggressive than what is visible in the biopsy sample.6 The Oncotype DX GPS assay is designed to provide precise and predictive information you need to more confidently assess risk and guide treatment decisions for your clinically low- and favorable intermediate-risk prostate cancer patients.

 The Oncotype DX GPS test provides insight into how aggressive a tumor might be, which is essential in management planning, when you consider: